Chicago: 19th century

 The city responded by tunneling 2 mi out into Lake Michigan to newly built water cribs.
 In 1900, the problem of sewage contamination was largely resolved when the city completed a major engineering feat.
 It reversed the flow of the Chicago River so that the water flowed away from Lake Michigan rather than into it.
 This project began with the construction and improvement of the Illinois and Michigan Canal, and was completed with the Chicago Sanitary and Ship Canal that connects to the Illinois River, which flows into the Mississippi River.

-In 1871, the Great Chicago Fire destroyed an area about 4 mi long and 1 mi wide, a large section of the city at the time.
-Much of the city, including railroads and stockyards, survived intact, and from the ruins of the previous wooden structures arose more modern constructions of steel and stone.
+On October 8, 1871, the Great Chicago Fire destroyed an area about 4 mi long and 1 mi wide, a large section of the city at the time.
+At least 300 people were killed and over 100,000 were left homeless from the fire.
+However, much of the city, including railroads and stockyards, survived intact, and from the ruins of the previous wooden structures arose more modern constructions of steel and stone.
 These set a precedent for worldwide construction.
 During its rebuilding period, Chicago constructed the world's first skyscraper in 1885, using steel-skeleton construction.

 The city grew significantly in size and population by incorporating many neighboring townships between 1851 and 1920, with the largest annexation happening in 1889, with five townships joining the city, including the Hyde Park Township, which now comprises most of the South Side of Chicago and the far southeast of Chicago, and the Jefferson Township, which now makes up most of Chicago's Northwest Side.
 The desire to join the city was driven by municipal services that the city could provide its residents.

 Chicago's flourishing economy attracted huge numbers of new immigrants from Europe and migrants from the Eastern United States.
 Of the total population in 1900, more than 77% were either foreign-born or born in the United States of foreign parentage.
 Germans, Irish, Poles, Swedes, and Czechs made up nearly two-thirds of the foreign-born population (by 1900, whites were 98.1% of the city's population).